 Births and deaths

-Decreases in mortality over recent years have resulted in increasing life expectancies in the UK and a narrowing of the gap in life expectancies between men and women.
+Decreases in mortality over recent years have resulted in increasing life expectancies in the UK, although increase in recent years have been very slight.
+The long-term trend has resulted in a narrowing of the gap in life expectancies between men and women.
 This reflects a fall in the proportions of males who smoke or hold a higher-risk occupation.
 This is one reason why the ratio of males to females in the UK population has continued to increase.
 There are now 98 men for every 100 women, compared with 95 men per 100 women in mid-2005.

-Table 1: Population growth for UK countries, mid-2016
+Table 1: Population growth for UK countries, mid-2017

-|Population mid-2016||Share of UK population||Increase on mid-2015||Percentage change since mid-2015||Percentage change since mid-2006|
+|Population 2017||Share of UK population||Increase on 2016||Percentage change since 2016||Percentage change since 2007|

 |Source: Office for National Statistics, National Records of Scotland, Northern Ireland Statistics and Research Agency|

 |1.
 Figures may not add exactly due to rounding.|

 Download this table.xls